deadlyvipers/dojo_rules/introduction.md

-Hi This is Eakambaram Yadav, Primarily Java JEE developer and from last 4 years into Adobe Experience Manager My favorite language is Java Script
+Hi This is Eakambaram Yadav, Primarily Java JEE developer and from last 4 years into Adobe Experience Manager My favorite language is Java Script.

+RUBY.